anraktech/OYSTER/replit.md

 - July 3, 2025: Fixed white space issues on Learning and Contact pages by adjusting hero section padding
 - July 3, 2025: Added scroll-to-top functionality to all pages (Learning, Contact, About, Health Sector, Engineering, IT, Hospitality)
 - July 3, 2025: Updated all contact links and functions across the website to redirect to the dedicated Contact page (/contact) instead of scrolling to the home page contact section
+- July 3, 2025: Added Learning service to the "Our Specialized Services" section on home page with purple BookOpen icon and responsive grid layout

 ## Changelog